 (3.2) Food choices can be a very contentious topic.
 Many of us hold deep beliefs about which food to eat and which to avoid.
-We can easily become stuck within the mainstream paradigm, unless we take conscious action to think about our food.
+We can easily become stuck within the mainstream paradigm unless we take conscious action to think about our food.
 I was fortunate to travel, and volunteer on farms in Europe, which completely flipped my paradigm, and made me consider the consequences of eating heavily processed food.
-In our society, it is normal to eat heavily processed foods, refined carbohydrates, too much sugar, and toxic vegetables oils.
+In our society, it is normal to eat heavily processed foods, refined carbohydrates, too much sugar, and toxic vegetable oils.
 Many of these harmful ingredients are hidden under different names, there are over 50 different types of sugars, from Dextrose, Barley Malt, to Fruit Juice Concentrate.
-Many vegans, and vegetarians practice their diets for ethical reason, such as animal welfare, or environmental reasons.
+Many vegans and vegetarians practice their diets for ethical reasons, such as animal welfare, or environmental reasons.

 The cost of living can be a barrier to nutritious food for many people.
 Organic food is twice as expensive as non-organic food, and biodynamic food is likely to be more expensive still.
-Therefore, with little economic means its can be more difficult to afford nutritious food.
+Therefore, with little economic means, it can be more difficult to afford nutritious food.
 In terms of nutrient density then organic food will be seen to be more economical.

 Brands and convenience have a huge impact on our choices about food.
 Macdonalds and Coca Cola have sponsored every FIFA World Cup tournament that I have watched, even though these brands are addictive, and have a clear negative influence on our health.
 No conscientious athlete would be eating these foods, yet they are able to advertise to millions of children at every one of these emotive world sporting events.